vbaconnet-ledger/developer-portal/_docs/nano-app/warranty-disclaimer.md

 |-----------------------|------------------------|------------------------|------------------------|
 |  This requirement is: |    <b>Mandatory</b>    |   <b>Mandatory</b>     |   <b>Mandatory</b>     |

-You are required to read and agree to the terms below.
+The requirement is to read and agree to the terms below.

+## Disclaimer

 The publication of a third-party developed application on Ledger Manager (“the Service”) is provided by Ledger on an “as-is” and “as-available” basis.
 Ledger does not warrant that it will be accurate, error-free of uninterrupted.